andrew/ultimate-awesome/README.md

 - [awesome-mixture-of-experts-papers](https://github.com/arpita8/awesome-mixture-of-experts-papers) - Survey: A collection of AWESOME papers and resources on the latest research in Mixture of Experts.
 - [awesome-llm-list](https://github.com/Barnacle-ai/awesome-llm-list) - An overview of Large Language Model (LLM) options.
 - [awesome-blockchain-security](https://github.com/chainflag/awesome-blockchain-security) - A curated list of awesome things related to Blockchain security.
+- [awesome-object-detection-datasets](https://github.com/coderonion/awesome-object-detection-datasets) - A collection of some awesome public object detection and recognition datasets.
 - [awesome-testing](https://github.com/crazy-canux/awesome-testing) - Software Testing for QA.
 - [Awesome-Object-Detections](https://github.com/daicoolb/Awesome-Object-Detections) - Object detection records.
 - [Awesome-Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes) - A list of datasets, tools, papers and code related to Deepfakes.